I'm a member

 Printer Friendly Version

-DESCRIPTIONA radioactive dye (florbetapir) has been developed that binds to beta amyloid and can be detected in vivo with positron emission tomography (PET).
-This technology is being evaluated to detect beta amyloid neuritic plaque density in adult patients with cognitive impairment who are being evaluated for Alzheimer’s disease (AD) and/or other causes of cognitive decline.
+DESCRIPTIONThree radioactive tracers (florbetapir F18, flutemetamol F18, florbetaben F18) that bind to beta amyloid and can be detected in vivo with positron emission tomography (PET) have been developed.
+This technology is being evaluated to detect beta amyloid neuritic plaque density in adult patients with cognitive impairment who are being evaluated for Alzheimer disease (AD) and/or other causes of cognitive decline.

 The diagnosis of AD is divided into three categories: possible, probable, and definite AD.
 A diagnosis of definite AD requires post-mortem confirmation of AD pathology, including the presence of extracellular beta amyloid plaques and intraneuronal neurofibrillary tangles in the cerebral cortex.
 Probable AD dementia is diagnosed clinically when the patient meets core clinical criteria for dementia and has a typical clinical course for AD.
 A typical clinical course is defined as an insidious onset, with the initial and most prominent cognitive deficits being either amnestic or non-amnestic (e.g., language, visuospatial, or executive function deficits) and a history of progressively worsening cognition over time.
 A diagnosis of possible AD dementia is made when the patient meets the core clinical criteria for AD dementia but has an atypical course or an etiologically mixed presentation.